ggarper1/SmallCProjects/README.md

 # 🧩 Small Problem Solutions

 This repository is a collection of solutions written in C to various small programming and algorithmic problems.
 Each problem is contained within its own file.
+Additionally, I've created my own data strutures froms scratch to solve these small problems.
+For more info about these data strcutures see [UTILS.md](https://github.com/ggarper1/SmallCProjects/blob/main/UTILS.md)

 ---